yujia1109/AccelerQ-dissertation/README.md

 ## 1. Project Overview

 Evaluation was done with two QE solver implementations.
-While the QCELS implementation is supplied with this Git Repository, you will have to pull the ADPT-QSCI code (the part that requires no changes) from the original Git Repository.
+While the QCELS implementation is provided in this Git Repository, you will need to pull the ADPT-QSCI code (the part that requires no changes) from the original Git Repository.

 ### Publications

 - OOPSLA 2025 Publication: "_Bensoussan, A., Chachkarova, E., Even Mendoza, K., Fortz, S. and Lenihan, C., is (2025).
-AccelerQ: Accelerating Quantum Eigensolvers With Machine Learning on Quantum Simulators [Accessed, OOPSLA, Jun.
-2025]"_
+AccelerQ: Accelerating Quantum Eigensolvers With Machine Learning on Quantum Simulators [OOPSLA, Jun.
+2025]" https://dl.acm.org/doi/10.1145/3763132_

 - Artifact of OOPSLA 2025 Publication: _"Bensoussan, A., Chachkarova, E., Even Mendoza, K., Fortz, S., & Lenihan, C. (2025).
 Artifact of AccelerQ: Accelerating Quantum Eigensolvers With Machine Learning on Quantum Simulators (OOPSLA-V4-AE) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.16878135"_